A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Communication and Networking

-To provide full coverage to Metaverse users, IoV, UAV, and RIS in the wireless edge network need to form a SAGIN with satellites~\cite{zhou2020deep}.
-In~\cite{yin2021physical}, the authors set up a digital twin network in virtual space for SAGIN to enable secure vehicle communication in SAGIN.
-By communicating with virtual entities in virtual space, real physical entities can protect the efficient and secure information transmission between vehicles.
+To provide ubiquitous coverage to Metaverse users, IoV, UAV, and RIS in the wireless edge network need to form a SAGIN with satellites~\cite{zhou2020deep, centenaro2021survey,9854055}.
+In~\cite{yin2021physical}, the authors set up a DT network in the virtual space for SAGIN to enable secure vehicle communication in SAGIN.
+By communicating with virtual entities in the virtual space, physical entities can protect the efficient and secure information transmission between vehicles.
 Besides, while spectrum sharing can improve spectrum utilization in SAGIN, it is still vulnerable to eavesdropping and malicious threats.
-To solve this problem, they propose a mathematical model for the secrecy rate of the satellite-vehicle link and the secrecy rate of the base station-vehicle link.
-They solve the problem of maximizing the secure communication rate in SAGIN using relaxation and planning methods.
+To address this issue, they propose a mathematical model for the secrecy rate of the satellite-vehicle link and the secrecy rate of the base station-vehicle link.
+They solve the secure communication rate maximization problem in SAGIN using relaxation and planning methods.